 Matter of debate

-While "there is general agreement that the number of hours spent in deliberate training and practice positively correlates with level of achievement in both individual and team sports, whether this intense practice must begin during early childhood and to the exclusion of other sports is a matter of debate," writes lead author, Neeru Jayanthi, MD, Associate Professor, Department of Family Medicine and Orthopaedic Surgery and Rehabilitation at Loyola Stritch School of Medicine in Chicago.
+While "there is general agreement that the number of hours spent in deliberate training and practice positively correlates with level of achievement in both individual and team sports, whether this intense practice must begin during early childhood and to the exclusion of other sports is a matter of debate," writes lead author, Dr. Neeru Jayanthi, a professor at Loyola Stritch School of Medicine in Chicago.

-The relative paucity of data has forced professional medical organizations (such as the National Athletic Trainers' Association2) to base their position statements on sports specialization and intense training in youth athletes to rely instead on expert opinion.
+The relative paucity of data has forced professional medical organizations (such as the National Athletic Trainers' Association and the American Medical Society for Sports Medicine to base their position statements on sports specialization and intense training in youth athletes to rely instead on expert opinion.

 Trend towards specialization